checkout/checkout-magento2-plugin/README.md

 yoursite.com/checkout_com/webhook/callback
 ```

-A dynamically generated Webhook URL specific to your installation is available in the "Account settings" section of the module configuration.
+A dynamically generated Webhook URL specific to your installation is available in the "Account settings" section of the Checkout.com Magento 2 module configuration.

 **DISCLAIMER**